britram/taps-transports/draft-ietf-taps-transports.md

 The FLUTE/ALC protocol works on top of UDP (though it could work on top of any datagram delivery transport protocol), without requiring any connectivity from receivers to the sender.
-Purely unidirectional networks are therefore supported by FLUTE/ALC, which has a major consequence: it guarantees an unlimited scalability in terms of the number of receivers in a session, since the sender behaves exactly the same regardness of the number of receivers.
+Purely unidirectional networks are therefore supported by FLUTE/ALC.
+This guarantees scalability to an unlimited number of receivers in a session, since the sender behaves exactly the same regardness of the number of receivers.

 FLUTE/ALC supports the transfer of bulk objects such as file or in- memory